SpellholdStudios/StuffofTheMagi/README.md

 - Fixed an installation issue preventing the player wearing whole Stuff of the Magi set to gain an extra bonus if Option 2 ("*Use original, overpowered items*") was selected.
 - Does not compile anymore *wzrdlich.baf* twice.
 - wzrdlich.cre: moved RNDTREnn items from quick item slots to inventory.
-- Provided a portrait to Erevain Berask·na.
+- Provided a portrait to Erevain Berask√°na.
 - Updated *string.tra* files for compatibility with GW_UPDATE_ITM_DESCRIPTION_TO_EE WeiDU function requirements which automatically removes usability restrictions for EE games.
 - Added foreign languages WeiDU prompts whenever possible.
 - Split *setup.tra* file into separate thematic files for more comfortable readability.